-MongoDB support all types of file storage, whether it is big or small. if document size is up to 16 mb keep data as byte or byte in normal document. if file size is greater than 16 MB then keep data in GridFS (Grid File Storage).
-GridFS has the capability to store file even greater than its document size limit of 16MB.
+MongoDB supports all types of file storage, whether it is big or small. if document size is up to 16 mb keep data as byte or byte in the normal document. if the file size is greater than 16 MB then keep data in GridFS (Grid File Storage).
+GridFS has the capability to store files even greater than its document size limit of 16MB.

-Storing of file in mongoDB is more secure than that storing of file in normal folder. you can store any secure document or any document like pdf, word, image, video etc.
+Storing files in MongoDB is more secure than storing files in a normal folder. you can store any secure document or any document like pdf, word, image, video etc.

 8. BSON Format

 MongoDB stores all documents as BSON, which is just a binary encoding of the good old JSON format.
-When store JSON data in mongoDB it store as BSON (Binary JSON). when it traverse the data over the network then it traverse in BSON (Binary JSON).
+When storing JSON data in MongoDB it stores as BSON (Binary JSON). when it traverses the data over the network then it traverses in BSON (Binary JSON).
 JSON has UTF-8 encoding while BSON has binary encoding.
 BSON is readable by machine only while JSON is readable by Human and machine both.

 9. Capped Collection

 Capped collections are fixed-size collections that support high-throughput operations that insert and retrieve documents based on insertion order.
 Capped collections work in a way similar to circular buffers: once a collection fills its allocated space, it makes room for new documents by overwriting the oldest documents in the collection.
-It means it replace new one document with older one if the document is full.
+It means it replaces a new one document with an older one if the document is full.

 we have to create the size of the collection and tell the MongoDB engine, hey MongoDB engine this is my capped collection.